wso2/docs-is/en/docs/setup/migrating-to-5110.md

         Make sure to point the internal keystore to the keystore that is copied from the previous WSO2 Identity Server version.
 The primary keystore can be pointed to a keystore with a certificate that has a strong RSA key.

-4. To migrate the super tenant, copy the content (except the webapps folder) from `<OLD_IS_HOME>/repository/deployment/server` directory to the `<NEW_IS_HOME>/repository/deployment/server` directory.
+4. If you have created tenants in the previous WSO2 Identity Server version, copy the content from the `<OLD_IS_HOME>/repository/tenants` folder to the `<NEW_IS_HOME>/repository/tenants` folder.

+5. If you have created secondary user stores in the previous WSO2 IS version, copy the content in the `<OLD_IS_HOME>/repository/deployment/server/userstores` folder to the `<NEW_IS_HOME>/repository/deployment/server/userstores` folder.

-    If you have customized the web apps in the previous WSO2 Identity Server version, those changes should be manually applied to the relevant files with careful inspection.
-If you have created tenants in the previous WSO2 Identity Server version that contain resources, copy the content from `<OLD_IS_HOME>/repository/tenants` directory, to the `<NEW_IS_HOME>/repository/tenants` directory.
+6. If you have customized any existing web apps in the previous WSO2 Identity Server version, those changes should be manually applied to the relevant files with careful inspection.

-5. If you have created secondary user stores in the previous WSO2 IS version, copy the content in the
+    If you have deployed custom webapps in the previous WSO2 Identity Server, update the webapps to be compatible with WSO2 IS 5.11.0 and copy the webapps to the `<NEW_IS_HOME>/repository/deployment/server/webapps` folder.
-    `           <OLD_IS_HOME>/repository/deployment/server/userstores          `
-    directory to the
-    `           <NEW_IS_HOME>/repository/deployment/server/userstores          `
-    directory.

-6. Ensure that you have migrated the configurations into the new version as advised in [preparing for migration section.](../../setup/migrating-preparing-for-migration/#migrating-the-configurations)
+7. Ensure that you have migrated the configurations into the new version as advised in [preparing for migration section.](../../setup/migrating-preparing-for-migration/#migrating-the-configurations)

-7. Make sure that all the properties in the `<IS_HOME>/repository/conf/deployment.toml` file such as the database configurations are set to the correct values based on the requirement.
+8. Make sure that all the properties in the `<IS_HOME>/repository/conf/deployment.toml` file such as the database configurations are set to the correct values based on the requirement.

-8. Replace the `<NEW_IS_HOME>/repository/conf/email/email-admin-config.xml` file with
+9. Replace the `<NEW_IS_HOME>/repository/conf/email/email-admin-config.xml` file with
    `<OLD_IS_HOME>/repository/conf/email/email-admin-config.xml`.

-9. Follow the steps given below to perform database updates:
+10. Follow the steps given below to perform database updates:
     1. To download the **migration resources**, visit [the latest release tag](https://github.com/wso2-extensions/identity-migration-resources/releases/latest) and download the wso2is-migration-x.x.x.zip under **Assets**.
 Unzip it to a local directory.

         !!!
 Note